GoesToEleven/golang-web-dev/043_docker/04_build-image/README.md

 Everything in the folder with your Dockerfile, and all subsequent folders down the directory structure, are included in your image.

-## Dockerfile always start with "FROM"
+## Dockerfile always starts with "FROM"

 Specify some image unless you're creating from scratch.